bartbes/slither/README.markdown

 If you just want to use the library, slither.lua is the file you'll want, examples are present in examples.lua.

+Documentation can be found at [my documentation wiki](http://docs.bartbes.com/slither)

 Enjoy!

 (P.S.
 Do feel free to report any bugs you might encounter)